Skip to main content

 Introductory Fisheries Science for Fishers

-Since 2019, our Introductory Fisheries Science for Fishers class has provided [X] commercial and recreational fishers with essential knowledge about fisheries science and management.
-With [X] participants successfully completing the course, this program bridges the gap between scientific understanding and practical fishing practices.
-Enrollment for the next session is expected to open by the end of [month].
-Stay tuned for updates!
+From 2019-2023, our Introductory Fisheries Science for Fishers online class series has provided 194 commercial and recreational fishers with essential knowledge about fisheries science and management.
+This program bridges the gap between scientific understanding and practical fishing practices.
+Stay tuned for updates on when the next course will be offered!